 (h) Alternative credit for cessions to certified assuming insurers (1) With respect to reinsurance contracts entered into or renewed on or after January 1, 2011, an insurer may reduce the amount withheld as required under section 125.6(b) of this Part for full credit, as an asset or deduction from reserves, for reinsurance recoverable, including incurred-but-not-reported loss reserves and unearned premium, from any unauthorized assuming insurer or any alien group of insurers, provided that the insurer satisfies the requirements set forth in paragraph (7) of this subdivision and is certified by the superintendent.
 The reduced amount withheld will be determined in accordance with paragraphs (2) through (8) of this subdivision.
-Any reinsurer qualifying for reduced collateral under the provisions of this subdivision, provided that it satisfies the certification procedures of paragraph (7) of this subdivision by July 1, 2013.
+Any reinsurer qualifying for reduced collateral under the provisions of this subdivision as in effect on July 1, 2012 will be deemed to continue to remain in full compliance with this subdivision, provided that it satisfies the certification procedures of paragraph (7) of this subdivision by July 1, 2013.